Stephen Crane: Schooling

 In mid-1888, Crane became his brother Townley's assistant at a New Jersey shore news bureau, working there every summer until 1892.
-Crane's first publication under his byline was an article on the explorer Henry M. Stanley's famous quest to find the Scottish missionary David Livingstone in Africa.
+Crane's first publication under his byline was an article on the explorer Henry M. Stanley's quest to find the Scottish missionary David Livingstone in Africa.
 It appeared in the February 1890 Claverack College Vidette.
-Within a few months, Crane was persuaded by his family to forgo a military career and transfer to Lafayette College in Easton, Pennsylvania, in order to pursue a mining engineering degree.
-He registered at Lafayette on September 12, and promptly became involved in extracurricular activities; he took up baseball again and joined the largest fraternity, Delta Upsilon.
+Within a few months, Crane was persuaded by his family to forgo a military career and transfer to Lafayette College in Easton, Pennsylvania, to pursue a mining engineering degree.
+He registered at Lafayette on September 12; he promptly took up baseball again and joined the largest fraternity, Delta Upsilon.
 He also joined both rival literary societies, named for (George) Washington and (Benjamin) Franklin.
-Crane infrequently attended classes and ended the semester with grades for four of the seven courses he had taken.
+Crane infrequently attended classes and ended the semester with grades for four of his seven courses.

 After one semester, Crane transferred to Syracuse University, where he enrolled as a non-degree candidate in the College of Liberal Arts.
 He roomed in the Delta Upsilon fraternity house and joined the baseball team.
-Attending just one class (English Literature) during the middle trimester, he remained in residence while taking no courses in the third semester.
+Attending just one class (English Literature) during the middle trimester, he remained in residence while taking no courses in the third.

 Concentrating on his writing, Crane began to experiment with tone and style while trying out different subjects.
 He published his fictional story, "Great Bugs of Onondaga," simultaneously in the Syracuse Daily Standard and the New York Tribune.
 Declaring college "a waste of time", Crane decided to become a full-time writer and reporter.
 He attended a Delta Upsilon chapter meeting on June 12, 1891, but shortly afterward left college for good.